 Who can obtain a DV restraining order?

-A person who has been abused can ask for a DV restraining order against a current or former other household member (see above for who qualifies as a household member).
+A person who has been abused can ask for a DV restraining order against a current or former other household members (see above for who qualifies as a household member).
 It’s not a free-for-all where anyone can get a DV Order against anyone else.
 The incident of abuse needs to occur recently, usually within 30 days of filing the petition, because you are asking the judge to grant emergency relief.
 If you and your spouse got into a physical fight six months or two years ago, you will probably not get a restraining order now because the emergency has passed.

 Where do I get a DV restraining order?

 You go to the state District Court in the county where you live to process the application for a DV Restraining Order.
-There is no fee to file a domestic violence case (unlike filing a divorce or paternity case).